WaiveCar/Waivecar/src/views/site/faqlevel.md

  * Moving violations
  * Driving with a suspended license
  * Any similar negligent or reckless acts
+ * Accidents

 ### Does it cost any money to sign up?
 Nope!
 We promise there REALLY are no catches.
 We're that magical.

 ### Why do I need a credit/debit card to sign up if it's free?
-We charge a temporary $1 hold on your card when you book a car that will be refunded as soon as your ride is over just to make sure there are funds in case you go over the 2 free hours!
+We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!

 ### How old do I need to be to drive WaiveCar?
 You need to be 21 to drive with WaiveCar.